lukashchu/lukashchu/README.md

 - ⚡ Fun fact: ...
 -->

-Student at the University of Pennsylvania's School of Engineering & Applied Science studying computer science.
+Highly driven and ambitious student at the University of Pennsylvania studying computer science.
+Strong in Java, Python, and C++.
+Interested in web dev and machine learning.
+Enthusiastic, detail-oriented learner ready to contribute skills to a software engineering role.